Right to Choose ADHD: What SENCOs Need to Know in 2026

 If your school receives a teacher rating scale and is unsure how to complete it, our guide to ADHD tests and assessments explains what each scale measures and how teacher observations are weighted in the diagnostic process.
 Completing the scale accurately and returning it promptly is one of the most direct contributions the school can make to the quality of a child's assessment.

-When no rating scale has been sent by the provider, the SENCO can still complete one independently and share it with the clinician.
-This is good professional practice.
-It creates a school-side record of the evidence gathered and ensures the clinician has the educational perspective even if it was not formally requested.
-The Conners 3 teacher form takes approximately fifteen minutes to complete and is widely available through educational psychology teams.
+When no rating scale has been sent by the provider, the SENCO can still complete a structured teacher observation or locally approved rating scale and share it with consent.
+This creates a school-side record of the evidence gathered and ensures the clinician has the educational perspective even if it was not formally requested.
+Use the tool your LA, educational psychologist or provider recognises, and keep the completed form with the provision map and review notes.

 A strong evidence pack gives the GP or provider a concise school view without drifting into diagnosis.
 It should show what teachers have observed, what provision is already in place and what changed after review.
 Keep the pack factual and consent-led.

-For families, this is often the most useful school contribution.
-It prevents the referral conversation becoming a dispute about whether the school "believes" ADHD is present and keeps the professional focus on access to learning.
+For families, this is often the school's most useful contribution.
+It stops the referral conversation becoming a dispute about whether the school "believes" ADHD is present.
+It also keeps the professional focus on access to learning.

 Start with an audit.
 How many Right to Choose referrals or completed diagnoses has your school received this academic year?
 Are they recorded consistently, or are they scattered across email threads and parent meetings without a central log?
 If your school does not have a standard response protocol for RTC referrals, the absence of that protocol is the first gap to address.

-A simple RTC referral log, held in the SENCO's records, should capture the date of referral or diagnosis, the provider used, whether the school was asked to complete a rating scale, the date of the review meeting with parents, the current level of SEN provision, and whether an EHCP assessment has been requested or is under consideration.
+A simple RTC referral log should sit in the SENCO's records.
+It should record the date of referral or diagnosis, the provider used, and whether the school was asked to complete a rating scale.
+It should also include the date of the review meeting with parents, the current level of SEN provision, and whether an EHCP assessment has been requested or is under consideration.

 This log costs nothing except the hour it takes to create it.
 It turns ad hoc responses into a manageable caseload and makes patterns visible for senior leaders.